 If you are the victim of stalking on campus or elsewhere, the Dean of Students office is here to help you get the law enforcement and legal assistance you need to put a stop to this criminal behavior.

-Stalking is defined as a “course of conduct” (a series of two or more acts carried out over time, however, short or long), “that show a continuity of purpose.”
-It can also be defined as a “course of conduct directed at a specific person that would cause a reasonable person to feel fear” (National Center for Victims of Crime).
+Stalking is defined as engaging in a course of conduct that would cause a reasonable person to fear for their safety or the safety of others; or suffer substantial emotional distress.
 Any person employed at an institution who witnesses a stalking incident on campus or receives a report from an enrolled student must report it to the dean of students of the institution.
 The dean of students compiles reports for the purpose of disseminating statistical information.

 The UW-Eau Claire Dean of Students Office takes stalking incidents seriously and will investigate.
 Information regarding emotional, medical, legal, and other support resources for victims is available through the Dean of Students Office and University Police. **A VICTIM NAME IS NOT REQUIRED FOR THIS REPORT**